Python Tic Tac Toe – Develop a Game in Python

 The game is played by two individuals.
 First, we draw a board with a 3×3 square grid.
 The first player chooses ‘X’ and draws it on any of the square grid, then it’s the chance of the second player to draw ‘O’ on the available spaces.
 Like this, the players draw ‘X’ and ‘O’ alternatively on the empty spaces until a player succeeds in drawing 3 consecutive marks either in the horizontal, vertical or diagonal way.
 Then the player wins the game otherwise the game draws when all spots are filled.

-Tic Tac Toe – About the Python Project
+Python Tic Tac Toe – Project Details

 The interesting Python project will be build using the pygame library.
 We will be explaining all the pygame object methods that are used in this project.
 Pygame is a great library that will allow us to create the window and draw images and shapes on the window.
 This way we will capture mouse coordinates and identify the block where we need to mark ‘X’ or ‘O’.
 Then we will check if the user wins the game or not.